Zo1an/timer-app/README.md

-Timer App is aiming to be a simple and chill timer app.
+Timer App is simple and chill timer app.

 ## Features